curateteaching/digitalpedagogy/keywords/network.md

 * Artifact Type: assignment
 * Source URL: [http://tvsz.us](http://tvsz.us)
 * Artifact Permissions: not mentioned on website
-* Copy of the Artifact: by Kevin Hodgson http://fliphtml5.com/segh/davk
+* Copy of the Artifact: n/a
 * Creator and Affiliation: Pete Rorabaugh, Kennesaw State University and Jesse Stommel, University of Mary Washington (later redesigned and facilitated by others)

 Rorabaugh & Stommel created “an epic zombified experiment in Twitter literacy, gamification, collaboration, and emergent learning.” #TvsZ is a Twitter adaptation of the game humans vs zombies (a game of tag played in college), meant to develop digital literacy.
 Often played by college students with anyone on Twitter who wishes to participate, it “offers no certificate or diploma, but an opportunity to connect with others”.
 People who play need to learn to collaborate with virtual strangers online during the condensed (around 3-day) period of play, experiencing accelerated network-building.
 A key feature  is emergent [game rules](http://tvsz.us/rules/), and that players themselves participate in suggesting changes.
 In 2015 Rorabaugh mentions how the game evolved.
 Its then-latest zombie-free version had 6 administrators from Canada, Egypt and US.
 It presents an approach to perforating  the classroom, introducing students to global, networked learning while learning digital literacy.
-[Curated artifacts from 6.0](http://fliphtml5.com/segh/davk)
+See for example these [Curated artifacts from 6.0 version of the game collected by Kevin Hodgson](http://fliphtml5.com/segh/davk).

 ### Virtually Connecting